jakobhausladen/intro_bayesian_statistics/README.md

 - Donovan, Therese, and Ruth M. Mickey, *Bayesian Statistics for Beginners: a step-by-step approach* (Oxford, 2019)

-They helped me make sense of some of the concepts discussed.
+They helped me make sense of some of the concepts discussed there.

 ## Repository Contents